You will sign an electronic signature at the time of registration agreeing to abide by these policies.

 We usually have a two staff minimum on site, but with late pick-ups, when at the end of a camp day, we may have one staff with your child until you or other caregiver arrives.

-Parents send in lunch, two snacks and a water bottle..
-Camp may serve occasional treats, like fruit popsicles.
+Parents send in lunch, two snacks and a water bottle.
+Camp may serve occasional treats, like fruit popsicles, or have a cooking project.

 CHECKING IN AND OUT, AUTHORIZED LIST OF PICK-UP PEOPLE FOR YOUR CHILD, and I.D.
 CHECK INFO: Our staff will check in and out your child based on your drop off and pick up times.
 These records are reviewed for any late pick-up billing.
 At pick-up time, staff will release kids to those people listed on your authorized list.
 Please make sure your list is updated in the Household Area on your online account by 2pm the Tuesday before camp.
 Emergency contacts should be updated at the same time.
 In the case of authorized pick-up additions after Tuesday, 2pm, parents will need to text or verbally tell on site staff.
 The last minute updates will be entered by the office for the current camp, but the families household account will not be updated.
 At pick up, our staff checks authorized list, and that your child recognizes person.
 We do not check i.d. unless you let our office know about a situation that would require this (contact office at least a week before camp).